- APCD Board

 The Residential Wood Combustion Rule (Rule 504) was adopted by the APCD Board in 1993 to reduce emissions from incomplete combustion of wood in residential wood stoves and fireplaces throughout the county.
 The requirements of the rule are as follows:

-Only District approved devices are allowed in new and remodeled construction.
+Only District approved devices are allowed in new or existing/remodeled dwelling units.

 Woodburning devices classified as antique or having historical significance, woodburning cookstoves, furnaces and boilers are exempt from the rule.